 How to make sample packs

 Without a doubt, sample production is a creative process.
 And while each of you may have a unique way of making the job done, sample pack creation comes with its own set of universally accepted techniques.

 1. Don’t create sample packs, create your “sound”

-“Nowadays music producers are selling their samples, they’re selling their loops, sound effects — any sounds that they create and that they want to share with the world.
-This is an opportunity for you to make money.” notes music producer DECAP, and it makes a lot of sense.
+“Nowadays electronic music producers are selling their samples, they’re selling their loops, sound effects — any sound kit that they create and that they want to share with the world.
+This is an opportunity for you to make money,” notes music producer DECAP.

 - Sound effects